 Take the lining set of cups and front set with the skirt attached line them up with the straps in the middle like a sandwich.

-Step Eight: Sewing together the front, lining and straps
+Step Eight: Sew together the front, lining, and straps

 Sew only the top along the top edge of the garment where the straps are located.
 Please take particular care in the two places where the straps are attached and the middle of the chest where the center seam is located.
 At these three points you most pivot the corners taking care to always respect the seam allowance.